 export presets: An option that allows you to apply pre-defined export sizes to exportable layers.

-Export tool: A tool used to share assets defined as exportable from Sketch.
+Export tool: A tool used to share assets defined as exportable from the Mac app.

-exportable layer: A layer that can be exported from Sketch that appears in the Export dialog.
+exportable layer: A layer that can be exported from the Mac app that appears in the Export dialog.

 external Symbol: See Library Symbol.